 A. First of all, it’s great that you help out at the parish a lot.
 That’s a sign of your faith and your desire to serve God.

 Regarding confession, the easy answer is to simply go to a nearby parish and find a priest you don’t know.
-That’s not as convenient, but if that’s what it takes for you to comfortably go to confession then it is worth the extra effort!
+That’s not as convenient, but if that’s what it takes for you to comfortably go to confession, then it is worth the extra effort!

 We have the custom in the Church of giving people the option of going to confession “behind the screen” for a reason.
 Some people enter the confessional with “fear and trembling” and, hence, find it easier to go anonymously.
-The important part of confession is not that you share personally with this or that particular priest.
+The important part of confession is not what you share personally with this or that particular priest.

 The most important part of confession is honestly and humbly confessing your sins and receiving sacramental absolution and forgiveness.
 If it takes finding a priest you don’t know, then go for it!

-Truth be told, I think that we all, deep down, really do want to have someone who will listen to our personal struggles in a loving, non-judgmental and completely confidential way.
+Truth be told, I think that we all, deep down, really do want to have someone who will listen to our personal struggles in a loving, nonjudgmental, and completely confidential way.

 So most importantly, go to confession.
 And if you can get up the nerve, I would recommend you try going to your parish priest on a regular basis.
 Not only is it convenient if you are around the parish a lot, but also, if you establish that habit with your parish priest, I think you’ll find the opposite of your concern to be true.